SeafoodStudios/Staples/README.md

 ```
 staples compilestring 'print("Hello World!")'
 ```
 Running this command opens the Staples shell.
 Please keep in mind that the larger the string, the less likely the shell will run it due to shell issues.
-To prevent this, please run your commands using the "staples runstring <string>" command outside of the shell.
+To prevent this, please run your commands using the "staples runstring" command outside of the shell, because the shell is mainly for testing purposes.
 ```
 staples
 ```